divya1211/math-expression-detection/README.md

 ## How is it done?

 - Scraped data from Bing for the keyword "math worksheets" using [google-images-download](https://github.com/hardikvasa/google-images-download).
 - Annotated ~50 worksheets, assigning 0 to non-math expressions and 1 to math expressions.
+Alias as MathWorksheetsOCR dataset.
 - Using the [CRAFT: Character-Region Awareness For Text detection](https://github.com/clovaai/CRAFT-pytorch) detect general purpose OCR.
 - A trained binary classifier using BERT removes non-mathematical expressions using the annotated data.
 - Non-maximal supression to combine multiple intersecting bounding-boxes together.
 - Plot the bounding boxes over the images.

+## Data

+- `data/train`: The MathWorksheetsOCR dataset.
+List of 50 worksheets hand annotated for the binary classification.
+- `image-dataset/bing-scrap-dataset`: 100 worksheets scraped from Bing.
+- `image-dataset/worksheets`: Used these 10 exmaples for our development set.
+- `image-dataset/handwritten`: Handwritten sheets provided.

 ## Code